 However, running legacy applications on today's platforms may require some compromise of native features of the modern platform, as frequently legacy applications are not able to leverage all of these benefits without significant refactoring.

 Customers need to be aware of these compromises, and this article details examples which may be relevant to your organisation and deployment.

-Cloudhouse expects you to familiarise yourself with how your legacy applications running within our Compatibility Containers are deployed within your environment.
+Cloudhouse expects you to familiarise yourself with how your legacy applications run within our Compatibility Containers deployed within your environment.
 We also expect you acknowledge that these deployments are deemed secure and acceptable within your organisation.